shrop/os-app-configs/shrop-macbookpro.md

 		* “Start Growl at Login” ON
 		* “OS X Notifications” ON
 		* Set menubar visibility to “No icon visible”
+* HardwareGrowler Preferences
+	* Switch on “Start HardwareGrowler at Login”
+	* Icon: “No icon visible”

 #### Hazel
 * System Preferences